 Greening the city's infrastructure will also play a key role in reducing Cardiff's carbon footprint, as well as improving air quality and supporting biodiversity.
 This will require land management techniques that stimulate and support habitat and carbon capture.
-A city-wide tree planting programme is being taken forward through Cardiff's Coed Caerdydd project with a target of increasing the city's tree canopy from 18.8% to 25% by 2030.
+A citywide tree planting programme is being taken forward through Cardiff's Coed Caerdydd project with a target of increasing the city's tree canopy from 18.8% to 30% by 2030.

 By the 2050s in Wales, summer average temperatures are projected to rise by 1.34 degrees, with summer rainfall expected to decrease by around 16%.
 Winter rainfall is projected to rise by 5% and sea levels are projected to rise by 24cm in Cardiff.
-By the 2080s, summer average temperatures are projected to increase by 3.03 degrees, more than double that projected for the 2050s, and sea levels are projected to rise by 42cm in Cardiff.
-The consequences to the environment and health and well-being are wideranging and the risks are not distributed equally with some of the most vulnerable and disadvantaged communities more likely to face the most severe impacts.
-People on low incomes are less likely to have the resources to adapt to or recover from floods and are more likely to live in buildings that are poorly adapted to high temperatures.
+By the 2080s, summer average temperatures are projected to be more than double that projected for the 2050s, along with a significantly higher rise in sea levels in Cardiff.
+The consequences to the environment and health and wellbeing are wide ranging and the risks are not distributed equally with some of the most vulnerable and disadvantaged communities more likely to face the most severe impacts.
+People on low-income are less likely to have the resources to adapt to or recover from floods and are more likely to live in buildings that are poorly adapted to high temperatures.
 More extreme weather events could also have significant impacts on older people.
 As well as being at higher risk of heat related illness and mortality, social isolation may increase during heatwaves.
 Older people, people with disabilities and those with long-term health conditions are particularly vulnerable during flooding events that could lead to disruption to their health and social care support.

 Adapting the city's infrastructure will need to be a priority.
-Homes, buildings and infrastructure will need to be adapted to protect communities from the financial and health impacts of flooding and heatwaves.
-Nature-based solutions and other adaptive approaches will also be required to minimise the impact of development on natural habitat and water quality, enabling nature's recovery.
+Homes, buildings, and infrastructure will need to be adapted to protect communities from the financial and health impacts of flooding and heatwaves.
+Nature-based solutions and other adaptive approaches will also be required, to minimise the impact of development on natural habitat and water quality, enabling natures recovery.

-However, behavioural change is one of the greatest challenges to delivering a 'net-zero' and naturepositive city.
+However, behavioural change is the greatest challenge to delivering a 'net-zero' and nature positive city.
 Everyone will need to be involved in taking action to change the way we live at home, at work and in our communities.
-Reducing use of the car, reducing energy consumption through using green products and technologies, and eating lower carbon and healthier food will make the difference.
+Reducing use of the car, reducing energy consumption through using green products and technologies and eating lower carbon and healthier food will make the difference.
 Key to this will be involving communities in decision making, education and putting in place the social, economic and institutional measures and infrastructure that makes low carbon action the 'natural choice'.